-I am a postdoctoral research scientist at Max Planck Institute, Germany where i am actively involved in developing innovative methods for discovery of parsimonious nonlinear dynamical models using the concepts from scientific machine learning.
-I am also part of Max Planck research network on big data-driven material science BiGmax.
+In my work as a postdoctoral research scientist at Max Planck Institute, Germany i was actively involved in developing innovative methods for discovery of parsimonious nonlinear dynamical models using the concepts from scientific machine learning.
+I was also part of Max Planck research network on big data-driven material science BiGmax.
 Prior to MPI, I worked as a research scientist at TCOMS under Prof Chan Eng Soon and developed fast and accurate methods for reconstruction and propagation of multidirectional ocean wave fields.
 My work at TCOMS broadly touched upon concepts ranging from compressed sensing, sparse representation, model order reduction, proper orthogonal decomposition, physics informed A.I and custom made ML networks such as Fourier neural operators.
 In my doctoral work under Prof A R Magee and Prof R K Jaiman, I focused on developing data-driven methods for stability analysis and prediction of fluid-structure interaction.
 As part of my PhD research, I pursued topics ranging from system identification, ERA, Recurrent neural networks, Convolutional neural networks, Proper orthogonal decompisition and data-driven reduced order models.

 I am always open for any kind of discussion on anything related to my work or any interesting ideas or topics.

 In addition to the above, i try to do… 🏃 🥋 🏎️ 🏏 🎦 in my free time.

 National University of Singapore